kmcquade/terraform-aws-policy-sentry/README.md

 ## Requirements

-* You must have Policy Sentry installed beforehand and it must be executable from your `$PATH`.
+* You must have Policy Sentry (at least version 0.7.0.2) installed beforehand and it must be executable from your `$PATH`.
 Follow the installation instructions [here](https://policy-sentry.readthedocs.io/en/latest/user-guide/installation.html)

 * You will have to run `terraform apply` **twice**.
 See the instructions for more details.